 This development would see the introduction of turbines foundations, crane pads etc. into areas up upland peat, although the applicant has demonstrated in their EIA Report how the site selection sought to avoid areas of deeper peat.
+Merit has been attached to the intended restoration of an area of 80-100 hectares of peatland that is currently unproductive forestry.

-A Soil and Peat Management Plan has been submitted by the applicant, and propose monitoring of peat stability and compliance with best practice and mitigation proposed being adhered too.
+It is intended to submit Construction Environmental Management Plan (CEMP), and modifications are required to Peat Landslide Hazard and Risk Assessment submitted by the applicant, which propose monitoring of peat stability and compliance with best practice and mitigation proposed being adhered too.
 Therefore in relation to soil resources the proposal would not conflict with the requirements of policy ER6 Soil Resources and it is anticipated that the ECU would attach any conditions deemed necessary to ensure compliance with the assessment if permission were granted.
-For clarity no departure from the soils/minerals policies would occur for either the proposal or the scenario B turbine option.

 It is noted that SEPA will also contribute to these matters in their separate consultation response.